-The AHA Heads to the Supreme Court in Bladensburg Cross Case
+The AHA Argues at the Supreme Court in Bladensburg Cross Case

-In early November 2018, the Supreme Court of the United States announced that it will hear arguments from the American Humanist Association’s legal team regarding the unconstitutionality of a 40-foot-tall Christian cross towering over a bustling Bladensburg, Maryland intersection.
+On February 27, 2019, the American Humanist Association argued in front of the Supreme Court of the United States regarding the unconstitutionality of a 40-foot-tall Christian cross towering over a bustling Bladensburg, Maryland intersection.

 As the leading progressive voice in America working on behalf of humanists, atheists, agnostics, and freethinkers, the American Humanist Association holds that our government must remain neutral on religious questions.
 But it will take hard work to protect this fundamental right.

-Our legal team is working tirelessly as they prepare to make their arguments in the nation’s highest court.
+Our legal team has worked tirelessly in making their arguments in the nation’s highest court.
 Here are a few ways you can help our cause and spread the word that the fight for separation of church and state is far from over:

 The AHA filed its initial complaint against the Maryland-National Capital Park and Planning Commission in February 2014, and has been engaged ever since.